Rokenor/MS10-Address-Book-with-Notes/README.md

 - Comprehensive contact management:
   - Add, edit, and delete contacts
-  - Store multiple phone numbers (displayed as comma-separated strings)
+  - Store multiple phone numbers with validation
   - Manage email addresses with validation
   - Track physical addresses with improved display
   - Birthday tracking and reminders
+  - Search contacts by name, phone, email, address, or birthday
+  - List all contacts with detailed information

 - Advanced notes system:
-  - Create and manage notes with dividers for better readability
+  - Create and manage notes with text formatting
   - Add tags for organization
   - Search notes by content or tags
   - Sort notes by tags
   - Edit and delete notes
+  - List all notes with tags

 - Enhanced UI:
   - Colorized output for better visibility